-If you struggle to see nearby and distant objects then you are probably “far sighted” (also known as hyperopia).
+If you struggle to see nearby & distant objects then you are probably “far sighted” (also known as hyperopia).
 When you are younger the lens in your eye is able to adjust for hyperopia.
-But as you get older, your lens becomes less flexible, you have difficulty adjusting the focus and your eyes get tired so you start needing glasses to read.
+But as you get older, your lens becomes less flexible, you have difficulty adjusting the focus & your eyes get tired so you start needing glasses to read.
 Later you become even more frustrated when you need glasses to see in the distance too.
-Your plus (+) glasses get thicker and heavier on your nose (and more expensive!).
-When wearing glasses your eyes will look bigger through them and everything you look at will also look bigger than when you are wearing contact lenses.
+Your plus (+) glasses get thicker & heavier on your nose (& more expensive!).
+When wearing glasses your eyes will look bigger through them & everything you look at will also look bigger than when you are wearing contact lenses.

 Myopia - Short Sightedness

 If you can see well nearby but can’t see objects further away, you are “short sighted” (also known as myopia).
-Children start to struggle to see the blackboard and do sports.
-When wearing your minus (-) glasses your eyes look smaller through them and everything you look at will also look smaller than when you are wearing contact lenses.
+Children start to struggle to see the blackboard & do sports.
+When wearing your minus (-) glasses your eyes look smaller through them & everything you look at will also look smaller than when you are wearing contact lenses.

 Astigmatism - Rugby Ball Shaped Eyes

 You don’t really have eyes which look like rugby balls but there are differing curvatures on the cornea (or clear window at the front of the eye).
-Almost everyone has some astigmatism and it often occurs with myopia or hyperopia.
-But significant astigmatism causes more blurred vision for near and distant objects.
-Glasses with astigmatism correction have to be “spot on” and a new pair of glasses can be difficult to get used to.
+Almost everyone has some astigmatism & it often occurs with myopia or hyperopia.
+But significant astigmatism causes more blurred vision for near & distant objects.
+Glasses with astigmatism correction have to be “spot on” & a new pair of glasses can be difficult to get used to.
 Correcting astigmatism with contact lenses can be difficult because the lenses change position as you blink, changing your focus with each blink.

-Presbyopia - Reading Difficulty from Age of Approximately 45+
+Presbyopia - Reading Difficulty from Age of about 45+

 You have presbyopia.
-The lens inside our eyes is getting older and is no longer able to adjust from distance to near focus.
+The lens inside our eyes is getting older & is no longer able to adjust from distance to near focus.
 This happens to all of us unfortunately.
 If you have never worn glasses (emmetropia), you become very frustrated at having to wear glasses to see nearby for the first time.
-If you are also hyperopic (far sighted), you will start having difficulties and need glasses for reading when you are younger and by your mid forties you will need glasses to see in the distance (driving) and to see near objects (reading).
-And if you are myopic (short sighted) and presbyopic, you will find that with your contact lenses in you need reading glasses in addition to the lenses.
+If you are also hyperopic (far sighted), you will start having difficulties & need glasses for reading when you are younger & by your mid forties you will need glasses to see in the distance (driving) & to see near objects (reading).
+And if you are myopic (short sighted) & presbyopic, you will find that with your contact lenses in you need reading glasses in addition to the lenses.
 And when wearing your glasses you may start taking them off to read.